-The Gateway Hemophilia Association is a nonprofit, community-based organization, dedicated to advocacy, education and support of families affected by bleeding disorders.
+The Gateway Hemophilia Association is a nonprofit, community-based organization dedicated to the advocacy, education and support of families affected by bleeding disorders.

 Our organization was formed in 1969 as the Bi-State Hemophilia Association.
-Over the years we’ve been known by the Bi-state Hemophilia Association and Greater St. Louis Hemophilia Association.
-Our current name – Gateway Hemophilia Association – reflects what we are today: a gateway to information and resources for those with bleeding disorders.
+In 1987 we changed our name to the Greater St. Louis Hemophilia Association, then in 1999 to the current name – Gateway Hemophilia Association.
+This name reflects what we are today: a gateway to information and resources for those with bleeding disorders.
 We serve families in eastern Missouri and southern Illinois.
+Click for a map of our Missouri service area and Illinois service area.

 Why We Serve Them